DDMAL/diva.js/readme.md

 You will configure the address of where the Diva front-end can find both the IIP Image Server and the Diva data server when you initialize the viewer.
 See the `examples/` directory for more details.

+The PHP version of the divaserve script requires the GD PHP extension.
+The Python version requires the VIPS Python module, and can be optionally configured to use a Memcached installation.

 ### Image processing

 You will also need to preprocess the images you wish to display, which should be in either TIFF or JPEG2000 format; the relevant scripts and processing instructions can be found under `processing/`.